 Freedom of speech, press, religion, and assembly are rights protected by the First Amendment of the Constitution of the United States.
-To that end, people may exercise their rights in the City of Columbus.
 In order to best coordinate services, the City retains its responsibility to oversee the impact an activity will have on public safety and emergency services, the overall impact on business and residential access, and the ability of the event coordinator to organize a safe and secure event.
-Permits may be required for activities that take place on public property, impact normal flow of vehicular or pedestrian traffic, or require the use of equipment including but not limited to temporary structures, stages and amplified sound.
+Permits may be required for activities that take place on public property, impact normal flow of vehicular or pedestrian traffic, or require the use of equipment, including but not limited to, temporary structures, stages and amplified sound.